Skip to main content

 Since 1933, Barter Theatre has been developing new works and nurturing area talent.
 The AFPP has gained national attention by developing a process that has resulted in new plays being produced not only on Barter’s stages, but in regional theatres across the country.

-AFPP is made possible by the generous support of Henry & Flora Joy, The Estate of Dr. Bert C. Bach, Linda Coffey, John & Leann Turbyfill, Ty & Julann Warren.
+AFPP is made possible by the generous support of Henry & Flora Joy, The Estate of Dr. Bert C. Bach, Linda Coffey, John & LeAnn Turbyfill, Ty & Julann Warren.

 Partially funded by Larry & Leanne Mitchell, and Alice Link.